AdobeDocs/experience-platform.en/help/profile/home.md

 ![image](https://user-images.githubusercontent.com/6667779/165386001-383e7792-f3e8-484c-8a1b-faf8c3912bcb.png)

 >[!IMPORTANT]
->Note that entities that exist outside of the primary entity of the Real-Time Customer Profile are only used for segmentation purposes
+>Note that entities that exist outside of the primary entity of the Real-Time Customer Profile are only used for batch segmentation purposes

 ### Profile data store